megjlow/httpd/docs/index.md

 The Httpd library is required in order to compile and download the tiles program onto the NodeMCU

-### Key Files in this github respository

-* extensionloader.js  Script to load extension block into ScratchX.
-* socket.js Script that loads in Scratch commands to control a tile

 ### Key Components

 * Key files [http://megjlow.github.io](http://megjlow.github.io)